 Blockchain implies that all logistics data is distributed among all network participants.
 Even though it’s protected by crypto keys, suppliers and providers are hesitant about taking their data out of their central storage.
 Plus, their transactions and commute history would have to be public — otherwise, the solution won’t be transparent — many companies aren’t ready to share that much information.

-Blockchain benefits outweigh the challenges of its implementation because they offer transparency, traceability, and cost reduction to logistics providers and suppliers alike.
+Blockchain benefits outweigh the challenges of implementing supply chain and logistics technology because they offer transparency, traceability, and cost reduction to logistics providers and suppliers alike.
 To understand the impact of the technology and execute it on the platform, enterprises and startups need an experienced development team with deep expertise in blockchain and logistics.

 Amconsoft’s team revolutionizes supply chains by working with enterprises, startups, and governments all over the world.
-We build management solutions, adapt CRMs and ERPs to new technologies, and deploy the solution.
+We build management solutions, adapt CRMs and ERPs to new technology in logistics and supply chain, and deploy the solution.

-Our team can implement blockchain in the organization of the supply chain, order processing, reporting, cargo control, and deploy it in the web or desktop solution.
+Our team can implement blockchain in the organization of the supply chain, order processing, reporting, cargo control, and deploy it in the web or desktop solution, and apply blockchain supply chain development.
 Drop us a line if you’d like us to build a scalable and powerful blockchain platform for your company and partners.